A-Triangle/ANUProj/README.md

 ## A collection (?) of python for structural biochem

-# proj1
+# proj1.py

-A simple program for pulling down all of the known interacting proteins from a target (specified as a command line argument with the file).
+A simple program which will search string for known interactions with a protein specified in the command line, then return a series of fasta files with the sequence of the target and interacting proteins.
-Progam will fetch the aa sequence of each interacting protein and output a fasta file to be run through alphafold multimer.